madkins23/go-slog/bench/README.md

 it is necessary to [create a new `infra.Creator`](#creators) for it.
 Existing examples can be found in the `creator` package.

-Finally the suite is run via its `Run` method.
+Finally, the suite is run via its `Run` method.
 In short:
 * The `TestXxxxxx` function is executed by the [Go test harness](https://pkg.go.dev/testing).
 * The test function configures a `SlogTestSuite` using an `infra.Creator` factory object.